Need to talk? Call 1800 882 436.

 Can I bring my partner to the morphology scan?

-Yes.
-You can bring your partner, or a family member or friend to your morphology scan.
-It can be good for another person to hear the information provided so that you can chat about it afterwards.
+You can bring your partner, a family member or a friend to your morphology scan.
+It can be useful for another person to hear the information provided so that you can chat about it afterwards.

 Questions for your doctor